 At one of the corners of Lange Voorhout, it lays the über-chic Hotel des Indes.
 Hosted in a aristocratic residence of a baron from the XVII century, this 5-star hotel has been receiving famous guests since 1881.
 Its impressive luxurious facade invites you to imagine all the glamour of the artists, heads of state and other celebrities staying over, from Winston Churchill to Michael Jackson.

-Unlike other cities in the Netherlands, The Hague does not have so many of those traditional canals in its city center.
-So, if you want to have the Dutch experience in The Hague, you should definitely head to Houtweg.
+Unlike other cities in the Netherlands, The Hague does not have many of those traditional canals in its center.
+So, if you want to have the Dutch experience, you should definitely head to Houtweg.
 This neighborhood, once a green area used by farmers, presents a charming set of canals, bridges and buildings which provide the perfect scenario for your Dutch themed picture!

 This is one of our favorite places in town.
 Formerly know for its antiques shop (which can still be found in case you are a fan of relics), Denneweg is maybe the trendiest street in town.
 Its charming buildings from the XVIII century combined with modern restaurant, shops and pubs give it a cosmopolitan vibe unparalleled with any other street in The Hague.